Back in Piazza Aldo Moro, I began to explore this newer section of town a bit, before stopping for lunch.

 Dinner was had at Antica Locanda Le Ginestre.
 This is a nice restaurant right on Piazza Santa Maria, a two-minute walk from the door of Residenza Principi Ruspoli.

 I ordered the special menu of the day: The artichoke menu!
 It consisted of a wonderful artichoke mouse, sitting on top of a sea of liquid pecorino cheese.
 I loved it!
 This was followed by pasta in an artichoke and pancetta sauce, which was also delicious.
 My next course was medallions of pork cooked in honey, and topped with fried artichokes.
 This dish could have been a bit more interesting, the entire thing tasting a bit bland for me.
 Dessert was a bowl of fresh strawberries with lemon on top.
 Slightly less lemon would have been good, as the strawberries had a very bitter aftertaste.

 After dinner, I walked back across the piazza, and into Palazzo Ruspoli.
-It had been a good first day in Cerveteri, and I was looking forward to what the next day would bring as I intended to spend it exploring the Necropoli di Banditaccia.
+It had been a good first day in Cerveteri, and I was looking forward to what the next day would bring, as I intended to spend it exploring the Necropolis of the Banditaccia.

-coming up: more from Cerveteri, including the Etruscan Necropolis of Banditaccia.
+Next up: More from Cerveteri, including the Etruscan Necropolis of the Banditaccia!

-Note: This blog is written in English, and Spanish, and the author is not responsible for the quality of any other translations that may appear.
-If you have enjoyed this post, please check out our archives for more posts from Cerveteri, as well as additional Italian destinations.
+Note: This blog is written in English and Spanish, and the author is not responsible for the quality of any other translations that may appear.
+If you have enjoyed this post, please, check out our archives for more posts from Cerveteri, as well as other Italian destinations.
 Grazie!